Mathematical semantics of intuitionistic logic: Introduction

-Our introduction to some basic themes of intuitionistic logic (\S\ref{topology}) is in the language of its usual topological models, in which parameterless formulas are interpreted by open subsets of a topological space.
-These were discovered independently by Stone, Tang and Tarski in the 1930s but largely went out of fashion since the 60s.
-(However, in the propositional case these models include --- by considering finite topological spaces and other Alexandroff spaces --- all Kripke models, which have had far better luck with fashion.)
-A methodological novelty is a motivation of these topological models through a model in ``Euler diagrams'' of a classical first-order theory extracted from the clauses of Kolmogorov's interpretation (\S\ref{weak BHK}).
+Our introduction to some basic themes of intuitionistic logic (\S\ref{topology}) is in the language of its usual topological models, which were discovered independently by Stone, Tang and Tarski in the 1930s but largely went out of fashion since the 60s.
+(However, in the zero-order case these models include, in disguise, Kripke models, which have had far better luck with fashion.)
+We present a motivation of topological models through a model of a classical first-order theory extracted from the clauses of the BHK interpretation (\S\ref{weak BHK}).